wgosborne/Reworked-React-App-AutoZone/README.md

-# GamingApp
+# Practice for Capstone
-From Mosh React Course.
-Trying on my own and using the videos as needed.
+Made a Game Hub app, this is reworked for practice on the AutoZone practice.
 Chakra for the UI, Vite, axios